Henry Williamson: Politics

 In 1935, Williamson visited the National Socialist German Workers Party Congress at Nuremberg and was greatly impressed, particularly with the Hitler Youth movement, which he viewed as having a healthy outlook on life compared with the London slums.
 He had a "well-known belief that Hitler was essentially a good man who wanted only to build a new and better Germany."
 Opposed to war and believing that wars were caused by Jewish "usurial moneyed interests", he was attracted to Oswald Mosley's British Union of Fascists and joined it in 1937.

+Williamson's agricultural and ruralist views were also closely connected with his fascist politics.
+He became involved in the emerging organic movement largely for political reasons and saw farming as a means of regenerating English society.

-Mosley became Hereward Birkin in Williamson's A Chronicle of Ancient Sunlight (possibly a reference to Hereward the Wake and Freda May Birkin, or possibly a reference to Chattie Wake who married Michel Hewitt Salaman who became master of the Exmoor Hunt 1908-11-see Piers P Read's biography of Alec Guinness).
+Mosley became Hereward Birkin in Williamson's A Chronicle of Ancient Sunlight (possibly a reference to Hereward the Wake and Freda May Birkin).
 During the Danzig crisis, Williamson believed if he could end the crisis peacefully by meeting Hitler as he wrote in August 1939: "If I could see him, as a common soldier who had fraternised, on that faraway Christmas Day of 1914, with the men of his Linz battalion under Messines Hill, might I not be able to give him the amity he so desired from England, a country he admired?"
 Williamson misapprehended, as in fact Hitler was against the Christmas truce at the time and did not take part in it himself.

 On the day of the British declaration of war in 1939, Williamson suggested to friends that he might fly to Germany to speak with Hitler to persuade him away from war.
 Following a meeting with Mosley later that day, however, he was dissuaded from his plan.
 In June 1940, Williamson was briefly held under Defence Regulation 18B as a member of the British Union of Fascists.
 Williamson was very unpopular during the war for his pro-Nazi views, which made him into an outcast.
 Visiting London in January 1944, he observed with satisfaction that what he perceived as the ugliness and immorality represented by its financial and banking sector had been "relieved a little by a catharsis of high explosive" and somewhat "purified by fire".
-In The Gale of the World, the last book of his Chronicle, published in 1969, Williamson has his main character Phillip Maddison question the moral and legal validity of the Nuremberg Trials.

 Williamson initially retained a close relationship with Mosley in the immediate aftermath of the war, but when he brought Mosley as his guest to the Savage Club, the former BUF leader was asked to leave.
 Williamson refused Mosley's invitation that he join the newly established Union Movement and indeed, his suggestion to Mosley that Mosley should instead join him in abandoning politics altogether led to the two men falling out.
 Nonetheless, Williamson would write for the Mosleys' theoretical journal The European.
 He also continued to express admiration after the war for aspects of Nazi Germany.